|

 History explores that colorful heritage.

-This exhibition is no longer on view in the museum.
+This small exhibition is located in the Museum's

 Taking America to Lunch is made possible